Puting or putting – which one is correct?

 The double letter signals that a grammatical rule was followed: doubling the final consonant when -ing is added onto a verb ending consonant-vowel-consonant.

-See also Is There Any Vs Are There Any: Avoid These Mistakes
+See also Welcome Aboard Vs Welcome On Board: Avoid These Mistakes

 Meanwhile, “puting” shows a disregard for this rule by only having one t.